jtmoon79/super-speedy-syslog-searcher/README.md

           For example, "20200103T230000" or "@+1d+11h"
   -t, --tz-offset <TZ_OFFSET>
           Default timezone offset for datetimes without a timezone.
-          For example, "-0800", "+02:00", or "EDT".
-Ambiguous named timezones parsed from logs will use this value, e.g. timezone "IST" (to pass a value with leading "-", quote the argument, e.g. "-t=-0800").
+          For example, datetime string "20200102T120000" does not have a timezone offset so the -t value would be used.
+          Example values, "-0800", "+02:00", or "EDT".
+          Ambiguous named timezones will be rejected, e.g. "SST".
+          To pass a value with leading "-" use "=" notation, e.g. "-t=-0800".
-          Default value is the local system timezone offset.
+          If not passed then the local system timezone offset is used.
           [default: -08:00]
   -u, --prepend-utc
           Prepend DateTime in the UTC Timezone for every line.